itspriddle/josh.fail/_posts/2022-06-16-somehow-i-manage-everyone-wants-to-sell-you-something.md

 44. 07/08/22: James is following up from a thread in April.
 They're a unique Software Outsourcing company that employs only the Top 1% Software Engineers in Latin America.
+45. 07/08/22: David is back.
+"If you're struggling to combine your long-term planning and agile development - you're not alone!"
+If I am not struggling, am I alone?
+46. 07/10/22: David!
+For the love of god, take the hint dude.
+You do not need to email me every Friday and Sunday.
+I promise, I am not giving you any money.
+47. 07/11/22: Kathy isn't sure if I've been able to review her prior email.
+    She still wants to collaborate with the below mentioned Testing POC for free of cost.
+48. 07/11/22: Jenna reminds me she's from that "nearshore staff augmentation firm that provides operational and IT services to companies looking to scale in the most efficient and cost-effective way without sacrificing quality."
+These people should read their emails aloud to taste the word salad for themselves.

 [1]: https://www.youtube.com/watch?v=B8C5sjjhsso
 [2]: {{ "/images/posts/2022/split-that-commish.gif" | relative_url }}